mbasa/dostSensor/README.md

             (select  name,max(time) as time from td group by name) as b on a.name = b.name and a.time = b.time order by a.time desc;
 ```
+* Compile and create a Runnable jar file ( in Eclipse ).

 * Run the jar file that will populate the sensor table

 ```